bioteam/covid-bioinformatics/README.md

 # output directory
 The code is capable of creating large numbers of files.
-In order to keep these files organized you can specify a directory with `-data_dir` that should contain strain-specific directories (i.e. *COV2, SARS, MERS*).
+In order to keep these files organized you can specify a directory with `-data_dir` that should contain strain-specific directories (i.e. *COV2, SARS, MERS*), and the code will write all files to the strain-specific directory.
 The data dir defaults to the current directory, and the default strain is *COV2*.

 # file formats created
 * GenBank sequence: `.gb`